GiancarlosIO/webpack-nexus/README.md

 That's it, happy coding! 🎉

-## Javascript ES6 / Typescript support
+More commands are comming... ⏳

+## Some questions:

+### I don't want to use typescript, javascript is good for me.

-By default it will create a .tsx file in the src folder but you can change it for a .js or .ts.
+By default it will create a .tsx file in the src folder but you can change it for a .js or .ts file.

+### Why i created this project?

+Well, actually I have two reasons for this:

+1. I hate the boilerplate i have to do to start a new project.
+So I created a cli to start a project in a rapid way.
+2. I want to learn how to build something like create-react-app/next.js.

+### What is the difference with other projects like create-react-app or next.js?

+Well, I tested create-react-app and I think it is awesome but I don't like the way it works.

+- You need to _eject_ to add your own webpack or babel plugins.
+- You need to _eject_ to configure prettier/eslint.
+- If you have lint errors it will throw a error.
+Some times I just want to test some egde cases. webpack-nexus doesn't throw a error beacause it is not configured inside webpack, it is just used to lint the files in vscode.
+- It doesn't have support for multi-entries.
+It can be configured for that, but again, you need to _eject_.
+- It has no styled-components installed. 😛
+- I has no configured apollo graphql.
+Graphql is what I always use in my projects. 😛

+And...
+It is not comparable with next.js because it is not a react framework. 👺

 ## Browser support
 > \>1%', 'last 4 versions', 'Firefox ESR', 'not ie < 9